Dark Matter Induced Nucleon Decay Through the Neutron Portal: Introduction

 IND processes can also arise in other types of models.
 The $p \to \pi^+$ and $n \to \pi^0$ INDs occur within Mesogenesis models of baryogenesis~\cite{Elor:2018twp}, although via a different operator.
 The sensitivity of future experiments to INDs in Mesogenesis was investigated in Ref.~\cite{Berger:2023ccd}.
 IND is also predicted in certain models seeking to explain the neutron lifetime anomaly~\cite{Jin:2018moh,Keung:2019wpw,Fornal:2020gto,Strumia:2021ybk,Liang:2023yta}.
 IND processes with leptonic final states have also been studied~\cite{Huang:2013xfa,Demidov:2015bea,Ema:2024wqr}, and the complementarity with di-nucleon decays was recently explored in Ref.~\cite{ThomasArun:2025gvk}.

-In this paper, we obtain the first robust limits on the neutron portal operator from the IND processes $N+ \Phi \to \bar\Psi + \pi$ and $ N + \Psi \to \Phi^\dagger + \pi$, where $N=(p,n)$, by performing a detailed reinterpretation of the Super-K analysis in Ref.~\cite{Super-Kamiokande:2013rwg}.
-The kinematics of the IND processes differ from the corresponding ``ordinary" nucleon decays, with the final-state pion energy determined by the masses of the two dark sector states.
+In this paper, we obtain the first robust limits on the neutron portal operator from the IND processes $N + \Phi \to \bar\Psi + \pi$ and $ N + \Psi \to \Phi^\dagger + \pi$, where $N=(p,n)$, by performing a detailed reinterpretation of the Super-K analysis in Ref.~\cite{Super-Kamiokande:2013rwg}.\footnote{Bounds on the neutron portal operator from $n + \Psi \to \Phi^{\dagger} + \pi^0$ were previously derived in Ref.~\cite{Liang:2023yta} for a restricted range of $\Phi$ and $\Psi$ masses motivated by the neutron decay anomaly.
+In this work, we consider all IND processes and perform a detailed statistical analysis with a careful treatment of signal efficiencies. } The kinematics of the IND processes differ from the corresponding ``ordinary" nucleon decays, with the final-state pion energy determined by the masses of the two dark sector states.
 We obtain lower bounds of $0.5-2$\,TeV on the EFT scale of the dim-7 neutron portal operator, depending on the DM mass, DM spin and mass splitting.
 We also investigate the prospects for future IND searches at Hyper-Kamiokande (Hyper-K), highlighting both the additional parameter space that could be probed by a dedicated experimental search and the need for further improvements in the modelling of nuclear effects to reduce systematic uncertainties.